 At present you are the only enemy against whom we have to march.

-The Mamluks too had a formidable reputation as warriors, and despite being heavily outnumbered Sultan Qutuz decided to resist.
-He started making preparations to defend Cairo against seemingly inevitable destruction.
-However, divine intervention in the form of the death of the Great Khan Mongke, forced Hulagu to return home to decide his successor as per Mongol tradition.
+The Mamluks, too, had a formidable reputation as warriors, and Sultan Qutuz chose to resist despite being heavily outnumbered.
+Cairo was headed towards seemingly inevitable destruction when divine intervention in the shape of the Great Khan Mongke‘s death prompted Hulagu to return home to choose his successor in accordance with Mongol tradition.

-A supremely confident Hulagu ordered a force of 20,000 men under Kitbuqa/Katabgha to attack Egypt.
-Once again Qutuz acted decisively and ordered his army to march out to attack the Mongols.
-The Crusaders, though bitter foes of Islam, recognised the Mongols as a greater common threat and allowed the muslim army safe passage and access to supplies.
+A supremely confident Hulagu dispatched a force of 20,000 troops under the command of Kitbuqa to attack Egypt.
+Qutuz took decisive action and ordered his army to march out to engage the Mongols.
+Despite being staunch foes of Islam, the Crusaders recognised the Mongols as a greater common threat and provided safe passage and supplies to the Muslim army.

 The clash between Mamluk and Mongol armies at Ain Jalut seven centuries ago was one of the most significant battles of world history.
-The empire of Islam was within a few sword strokes of being wiped out and Europe had already been invaded through Poland.
-By smashing the myth of Mongol invincibility the Mamluks secured the future of both the Islamic and western civilizations as we know them today.
+The empire of Islam was within a few sword strokes of being wiped out and Europe, which had already been invaded through Poland, would be next in line to face the wrath of the Mongols.
+By smashing the myth of Mongol invincibility the Mamluks ensured the survival of both Islamic and Western civilizations as we know them today.

 Matt Zervas points out that the Mughals were descendents of Timur the Lame, who was a Muslim and claimed descendency from Genghis Khan yet was labeled an enemy of Islam by the Caliphate after sacking and basically exterminating Baghdad (again), Aleppo and Damascus.
 Another twist.